ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_custom_soc.rst

 ﻿Use custom soil data
 ==========================

+- **Objective**: Learn to load custom soil organic carbon data to compute the carbon change sub-indicator using Trends.Earth.

+- **Estimated time of completion**: 10 minutes

+- **Internet access**: Not required

 .. note:: `Download this page as a PDF for offline use
    <../pdfs/Trends.Earth_Tutorial07_Using_Custom_Soil_Carbon.pdf>`_

 .. image:: /static/training/t09/custom_soc.png
    :align: center